 The exciting news this week is that my four purchased basil plants were so big I did a serious trimming and ended up with 11 small containers of chopped basil in olive oil to go in the freezer.
-Each of these containers has about 4-5 tablespoons of chopped basil, so that's a lot of basil!
-I'll use this all winter to replace fresh basil in things like Italian Sausage and Zucchini Soup or Basil and Parmesan Rice with Pine Nuts.
-If you have basil in your garden here's how to freeze fresh basil.
+Each of these containers has about 4-5 tablespoons of chopped basil, so that’s a lot of basil!
+I’ll use this all winter to replace fresh basil in things like Italian Sausage and Zucchini Soup.
+If you have basil in your garden here’s how to freeze fresh basil.

 These are the basil plants I started from seed, which are already getting big enough to start using the basil.
 I now have a nice patch of basil by my back door, which is a wonderful thing!

 Hooray!
 The first Brandywine tomatoes have finally appeared.
 The two plants I purchased have multiple clusters of tomatoes like this.
 Brandywines are famous for having bumpy “shoulders” on the tomatoes.
 The volunteer Brandywines don’t have any tomatoes on them yet, but they have lots of blossoms.